TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-3.md

 {% include candid-image.html src="/assets/images/frontend/offsets-vs-widths.svg" alt="Offset vs Width based data binding interface" %}

-The solution is to expose a more fully featured interface that lets the app provide a more efficient implementation tailored to its requirements.
+The solution is to expose a more fully featured interface that lets the app provide an efficient implementation tailored to its requirements.

 # The Item Offset Mapping Interface